nickyoung-hashicorp/eks-vault-db-roles/instruqt/01-setup/assignment.md

 EOF
 ```

-Check that the `host` value rendered properly with the AWS FQDN record
+Check that the `host` value rendered properly with the AWS FQDN record of the Elastic Load Balancer
 ```
 more product-static.yaml | grep host
 ```

 Deploy the product service with the static database role
 ```
-kubectl apply -f product-static.yaml kubectl wait po --for=condition=Ready -l app=product-static
+kubectl apply -f product-static.yaml && kubectl wait po --for=condition=Ready -l app=product-static
 ```

-Observe how the database password in the `product-` pod dynamically changes every 30 seconds
+Observe how the database password in the `product-` pod dynamically changes every ~20 seconds
 ```
 PRODUCT_POD=$(kubectl get po -o json | jq -r '.items[1].metadata.name')
 echo $PRODUCT_POD